dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 - Determine the set of tests to run based on the provided regexes and other filters.
-- Call into `run_argv`_ or another testrepository entry point with testr-specific arguments and the list of tests to be executed
+- Call into `run_argv`_ or another testrepository entry point with testr-specific arguments and the list of tests to be executed.
-- Recieve results from test execution.
+- Receive the results from test execution.
 - Perform any post-processing on the test results, if applicable.

 .. _run_argv: https://github.com/testing-cabal/testrepository/blob/master/testrepository/commands/__init__.py#L165